 A variety of tactics were used to ensure that stakeholders and the public were involved in the planning process.
-WAMPO formed two committees, the Transportation Safety Technical Advisors (TSTA) and the Transportation Safety Committee, from their existing Safety and Health Committee to provide insight, guidance, and feedback throughout the planning process.
-In addition to three TSTA meetings, a TSC meeting was held as a public open house, and a public survey was created to gather feedback from area residents about traffic safety perceptions and the proposed plan.
+WAMPO formed two committees, the Transportation Safety Technical Advisors (TSTA) and the Transportation Safety Committee, which transitioned from the existing Safety and Health Committee in 2023, to provide insight, guidance, and feedback throughout the planning process.
+In addition to three TSTA meetings, a public open house meeting was held, and a public survey was created to gather feedback from area residents about traffic safety perceptions and the proposed plan.